-(1) Distributed Energy Resources (DER): DER technologies include distributed generation and ancillary technologies located near the point of use.
+(1) Distributed Energy Resources (DER): DER means distributed energy resources as defined in Section 218 .6 of the Public Utilities Code.

-(2) Emergency Period: Any consecutive 365 day period during which a Stage II or Stage III Alert occurs.

-Point of interconnection: The point where the cogenerator or self-generator’s electrical conductors contact an electric utility owned system. (b) During the Emergency Period, the use of DER will be treated under the rate schedules of an electrical corporation as a reduction of customer load.
+(2) Point of interconnection: The point where the cogenerator or self-generator’s electrical conductors connect with an electric utility owned system. (b) The use of DER will be treated under the rate schedules of an electrical corporation as a customer demand side management measure.

 (c) All customers employing DER, whether served by local publicly-owned electric utilities or electrical corporations shall be served by the same tariffs, rates, rules and requirements as they had or would have had been served without DER, and will not be subject to the application of additional rates or tariffs.
-Any provision in otherwise applicable tariffs to activate other tariffs, rates, rules (except Interconnection Rules) and requirements when DER is installed will be withdrawn for the duration of the Emergency Period.
+Existing tariffs, rates, rules, and requirements shall be amended to preclude the application of standby, departing load, exit, or other similar charges for DER installations.
+Any provision in otherwise applicable tariffs to activate other tariffs, rates, rules (except Interconnection Rules) and requirements when DER is installed will be withdrawn.

-(d) Upon the end of the Emergency Period, the Commission shall establish appropriate tariffs, rates, and rules for DER customers.

-Where non-bypassable public purpose charges are duplicated as a result of a customer switching from electric to gas service, charges levied under gas rate schedules that support programs covered by the non-bypassable electric charges shall not be assessed on such customers.
+(d) Where non-bypassable public purpose charges are duplicated as a result of a customer switching from electric to gas service, charges levied under gas rate schedules that support programs covered by the non-bypassable electric charges shall not be assessed on such customers.

-(e) By May 1, 2001 the commission shall adopt simplified interconnection standards and an accelerated implementation process.
-When DER interconnection application falls outside of the Simplified Interconnection Process or the Supplemental Review Process as defined in commission D.00-11-001, the cthe following requirements: interconnection application process shall be completed within forty-five days from the initial request date of application for interconnectioninterconnection electrical corporationinterconnection.
+(e) By May 1, 2001 the commission shall adopt simplified interconnection standards and an accelerated implementation process for DER interconnection applications that are not applicable to the Simplified Interconnection Process or the Supplemental Review Process as defined in commission D.00-11-001.
+The simplified interconnection standards and process adopted by the commission under this section shall include, but not be limited to, the following requirements: 1) the interconnection application process shall be completed within forty-five days from the initial request date of application for interconnection; and 2) the total cost charged to the DER interconnection applicant by the electrical corporation to complete the interconnection shall not exceed $5 per installed kW.

 (f) By May 1, 2001 local publicly-owned electric utilities shall adopt simplified interconnection standards and an accelerated implementation process comparable to that required by the commission for electrical corporations.

+(g) By May 1, 2001, the State Energy Resources Conservation and Development Commission shall adopt an interconnection certification program.
+The purpose of this program shall be to certify the safety of DER technology for interconnection with the transmission and distribution system within the State of California.
+Manufacturers of DER technology may apply for certification under this program.
+Equipment that is certified as safe for interconnection under this program shall be deemed safe for interconnection and accepted by any electrical corporation owning or operating transmission and distribution facilities within the State of California.

+(h) DER equipment that has been interconnected with an electrical corporation on or after January 1, 1996, shall be deemed to have been certified as safe for interconnection within any utility system within the State of California.

-(g) Btelectrical corporation owning or operating facilities (h) n electrical corporation(i) Interconnection agreements shall be entered into between the owner of the DER and the local publicly-owned electric utility or investor owned UDCal as applicable.
-Where necessary, a new customer account will be established with DER owner.
+(i) Interconnection agreements shall be entered into between the owner of the DER and the local publicly-owned electric utility or electrical corporation as applicable.
+Where necessary, a new customer account shall be established with DER owner.

-A new
+A new Section 218 .6 of the Public Utilities Code shall be added to read:

+218.6.
+"Distributed Energy Resource" means any electric generation, storage, or related ancillary technology designed primarily to serve nearby load.